scottyschup/ruby-curriculum/w1d1/data-structures/array.md

 which will instead modify the first array by appending references to objects in the second array.

-Note that this involves much less copying if the left array is longand the right array small.
+Note that this involves much less copying if the left array is long and the right array small.

 Lastly, this digression isn't worth worrying too much about until you